 Microsoft has stated that they use end-to-end encryption with AES 256-bit standard for uploads, downloads and backups.

 They also add another layer of security to OneDrive with two-factor authentication and the SSL/TLS encryption standard.
-Despite offering rather robust data security through good encryption, one can’t completely close out the possibility of third parties accessing data.
-Microsoft does not offer zero-knowledge encryption, giving Microsoft developers and the U.S. government, if needed; access to data stored in OneDrive.
+Despite offering rather robust data security through good encryption, it’s not possible to completely rule out the possibility of third parties accessing your data.
+Microsoft does not offer zero-knowledge encryption, giving Microsoft developers and the U.S. government access to data stored in OneDrive, if required.

 What is OneDrive?

 With OneDrive, you can store and organize your files, documents and other types of data (e.g., contacts, notes, passwords or photos) in Microsoft’s cloud.
 OneDrive is available for all Windows systems, but you need a Microsoft account to use it.
-Anyone who uses Microsoft 365 automatically has access to OneDrive.
+Anyone using Microsoft 365 automatically has access to OneDrive.

 You can choose to synchronize your OneDrive files across all your devices or for selected apps and devices only.
 You can also create automatic backups and collaborate with others on the files by using sharing options.
-OneDrive has another advantage: It comes with 5 GB of free cloud storage.
+OneDrive has another advantage in that it comes with 5 GB of free cloud storage.

 How is OneDrive encrypted?

 Detailed information about Microsoft’s security measures for OneDrive can be found on Microsoft’s website.
-Microsoft uses the AES 256-bit encryption standard for data protection and security.
-It would take several billion years to crack such an encryption, even with a supercomputer.
+Microsoft emphasizes that for additional data protection and security, end-to-end encryption using the AES-256-bit encryption standard is employed.
+It would take several billion years to crack an encryption like this, even with a supercomputer.
 AES 256-bit is an encryption method that is sufficient enough to protect your data against large-scale brute-force attacks.
 For additional security and encryption during data transfer between client and server, Microsoft uses the TLS encryption standard as well.
-However, Microsoft doesn’t offer zero-knowledge encryption, meaning that the encryption key still stays in Microsoft’s hands.

 Data access rights in OneDrive

 As a OneDrive user, you still have considerable power when determining who can access your OneDrive files.
 Similar to Google Drive, OneDrive gives you the ability to grant reading, viewing and editing rights to people.
 You can do this via the Share menu for each of your folders or files.
 Once you have selected a specific person or group of people, you can provide access to the document via a shareable link or by sending an email.
-You can edit or delete any of these right at any time.
+You can edit or delete any of these rights at any time.
+This way, you always retain control over access rights and determine who can view and edit files.

 OneDrive and the Cloud Act